 UWE, Bower Ashton — MA Design

-Currently working mostly in ceramics but am happy working in most materials and I enjoy including new technologies such as 3D printing and Arduino.
+I worked mostly in ceramics I enjoyed including new technologies such as 3D printing and Arduino.

 I was awarded a Summer Scholarship by UWE Enterprise and used the time and resources to explore how teaching Design Thinking can be used as a transferable problem solving skill in all disciplines.

-I’ve secured funding to run skill sharing sessions with fellow MA Design students and I’m part of the Post Graduate Colloquium group who organised talks and events for Professional Practice Week.
+I secured funding to run skill sharing sessions with fellow MA Design students and I was part of the Post Graduate Colloquium group who organised talks and events for Professional Practice Week.

-I am a Student Representative for my year group and I represent MA Design at Academic Board meetings.
+I was a Lead Department Student Representative for Arts and Creative Industries at UWE, representing students at Academic Board meetings.